PaulModaley/Reputation-Experience-Management/README.md

 **Single page design:**

 - Navigation bar will be placed at the top of the screen to enable easy access for the user.
 It collapses to a hamburger-style menu on smaller screens and it employs a hover effect to enhance the user experience.
+As a sticky navigation bar, it will remain at the top of the screen as the user scrolls.
 - The company logo will also feature at the top of the page.
 - In the footer, users may access links to the company's main website as well as its numerous social media pages.